Álvares arrived a year ago in Macao, a city he had visited on holiday twenty years ago. The difference between then and now, he says, is huge.

 Before joining the labour market, he studied business administration and management at the Catholic University of Lisbon from 1976 to 1981.
 “I thought of going into agronomy, but it was the period after the April 1974 revolution and the universities were in a state of upheaval, so my father recommended that I go to a private university.
 I took his advice and went there,” he recalls.

 The penchant for agronomy stayed and has been fulfilled by time spent on the property he owns with his two brothers near Viseu in northern Portugal.
 But despite his enjoyment of nature, he grew up in the city.

-He was born in Lisbon on the 13thof January 1959, and lived in nearby Monte Estoril until he was thirty, studying at the German and Salesian schools and at secondary school in São João do Estoril.
+He was born in Lisbon on the 13 January 1959 and lived in nearby Monte Estoril until he was thirty, studying at the German and Salesian schools and at secondary school in São João do Estoril.
 “I got married when I was twenty-seven and eventually moved to Lisbon, where I have lived until now.
-But I’m tempted to move back to Monte Estoril when I leave Macau,” he confesses.
+But I’m tempted to move back to Monte Estoril when I leave Macao,” he confesses.

 Carlos Álvares, who is now sixty years old, also has time for other activities.
 His days almost always begin at seven in the morning in the gym.
 He also swims and goes for long strolls on weekends, accompanied by his wife.